RogerParkinson/MultiModuleLog/README.md

  * %t replace and convert boolean value into "t" or "f"
  * %T like t but convert into "true" or "false"

-As with printf if you mismatch your format rags and your arguments there will be strange errors, so take some care to get them right.
+As with printf if you mismatch your format tags and your arguments there will be strange errors, so take some care to get them right.

 ## Multiple files